-How good a job your central heating and cooling (HVAC) system does in cleaning the air in your home largely depends on the quality of the air filter used with it.
+How well your central heating and cooling system cleans the air largely depends on the quality of your air conditioner filters.

-Filters are rated from 1 to 16 on the Minimum Efficiency Reporting Value (MERV) scale, based on the percentage of particles from 0.3 to 10 microns in size that are filtered out.
+Filters are rated from 1 to 16 on the Minimum Efficiency Reporting Value scale.
+The MERV scale is based on the percentage of particles, from 0.3 to 10 microns in size, that the filter catches.
 The higher the MERV number, the better it filters the air.

-The Microparticle Performance Rating (MPR) measures only very small particles (between 0.3 and 1 microns).
+The Microparticle Performance Rating measures very small particles between 0.3 and 1 microns.
 Ratings on the MPR scale range from 0-2200.
-The higher the number, the smaller the particles that are filtered.
+The higher the number, the smaller the particles that a filter removes.

-- MERV 1-4 Air Filters: These inexpensive fiberglass mesh filters only remove particles over 10 microns in size and do very little to improve the indoor air quality in your home.
+- MERV 1-4 Air Filters: These inexpensive fiberglass mesh filters only remove particles over 10 microns in size.
+They do little to improve the indoor air quality in your home.

-- MERV 5-8 Air Filters: Medium quality pleated air filters that can remove particles down to 3.0 microns in size.
+- 5-8 Air Filters: These medium-quality pleated air filters can remove particles down to 3.0 microns in size.

-- MERV 9-12 Air Filters: High quality air filters that can remove particles down to 1.0 microns in size.
+- 9-12 Air Filters: These high-quality air filters can remove particles down to 1.0 microns in size.

-- MERV 13-16 Air Filters: Highest quality in standard filters.
-Removes particles down to 0.3 microns.
+- 13-16 Air Filters: These are the highest-quality, standard filters.
+They can remove particles down to 0.3 microns.

-- MERV 17-20 Air Filters: Also known as HEPA air filters (High Energy Particulate Air).
-These filters surpass the standard MERV rating by removing 99.97% of airborne particles 0.3 micron and larger.
-While often used in hospitals, they cause too much air resistance to be installed in a standard HVAC system without making modifications first.
+- 17-20 Air Filters: These filters, also known as HEPA (High Energy Particulate Air) air filters surpass the standard MERV rating by removing 99.97% of airborne particles 0.3 micron and larger.
+While often used in hospitals, they cause too much air resistance to be installed in a standard HVAC system without making modifications.

-- Reducing Volatile Organic Compounds (VOCs) in your home.
+- Reduce Volatile Organic Compounds in your home.

-- Use quality vacuum cleaner equipped with a HEPA filter.
+- Use a quality vacuum cleaner equipped with a HEPA filter.

 - Install a room air purifier equipped with a HEPA filter.

-In addition, certain houseplants can improve air quality including philodendron, peace lily, dracaena, and snake plant.
+Further, certain houseplants can improve air quality.
+These include philodendron, peace lily, dracaena and snake plant.